 France has ratified a number of international treaties relating to bribery and corruption, the key ones being:

-Under Directive No 2017/1371/UE dated 5 July 2017, the Council of Europe and the European Parliament obliged all Member States to create in their legislation offences of active and passive bribery of public officials affecting specifically the financial interests of the European Union, for example in obtaining subsidies from the EU budget through a bribery pact.
-The French Government transposed this directive by Ordinance No 2019-963 dated 19 September 2019 on the fight against fraud affecting the financial interests of the European Union through criminal law.
+The French government transposed Directive No 2017/1371/UE dated 5 July 2017 by Ordinance No 2019-963 dated 19 September 2019 on the fight against fraud affecting the financial interests of the European Union through criminal law.
 In accordance with the new paragraph created in Articles 432-11, 433-1, 435-1 and 435-3 of the French Penal Code, the fine incurred by an individual shall be increased to EUR2 million or to double the proceeds generated by the offence when (i) the offences provided for in these Articles (bribery of domestic/foreign or international public officials) affect the revenue collected or the expenditure incurred by any institution or body of the European Union and (ii) are committed in an organised gang.
-The prosecution of such offences should be carried out by the new European Public Prosecutor’s Office from November 2020.
+The prosecution of such offences should be carried out by the new European Public Prosecutor’s Office.

-Besides, Law No 2019-222 dated 23 March 2019 on programming for 2018-2022 and reform for justice provided several substantial changes in the French criminal procedure, from investigation to trial and enforcement of sentences, specifying that, from 25 March 2020, non-suspended imprisonment sentences of more than one year ordered by French judges will no longer be subject to adjustments in full.
+In addition, Law No 2019-222 dated 23 March 2019 on programming for 2018-2022 and reform for justice provided several substantial changes in the French criminal procedure, from investigation to trial and enforcement of sentences, it being specified that, for offences committed as of 25 March 2020, non-suspended imprisonment sentences of more than one year ordered by French judges will no longer be subject to adjustments in full.

 In each situation, a distinction is made between active bribery and passive bribery, which allows for the separate prosecution of the bribe-giver and the bribe-taker.

-Active bribery is the act of (i) unlawfully offering, at any time, directly or indirectly, advantages (as listed above) to a person (public official, judicial official or private individual) for the benefit of that person or of a third party, to induce that person to perform or refrain from performing, or because such person has performed or refrained from performing, any act pertaining to his or her position, duties, mandate or activities, or facilitated thereby; or (ii) accepting the proposal of such a person who unlawfully requests, at any time, directly or indirectly, such advantages in exchange for such acts.
+Active bribery is the act of (i) unlawfully offering, at any time, directly or indirectly, advantages (as listed above) to a person (public official, judicial official or private individual) for the benefit of that person or of a third party, to induce that person to perform or refrain from performing, or because that person has performed or refrained from performing, any act pertaining to his or her position, duties, mandate or activities, or facilitated thereby; or (ii) accepting the proposal of a person who unlawfully requests, at any time, directly or indirectly, any such advantages in exchange for these acts.

 The scope of French anti-bribery law encompasses all managers or employees as well as volunteers and learned professionals, regardless of the entity to which those persons are attached (individual, legal entity, grouping without legal personality).